minollisantiago/autoBilanceo/README.md

    - **Dates**:
      - Format: dd/mm/yyyy
      - Must be after year 2000
+     - Issuance date must be within a 21-day window:
+       - No more than 10 days in the past
+       - No more than 10 days in the future
      - Logical sequence for billing period
    - **Concept Types**:
      - PRODUCTOS (1)